global-asp/asp-source/en/0324_the-day-i-left-home-for-the-city.md

 Nine hours later, I woke up with loud banging and calling for passengers going back to my village.
 I grabbed my small bag and jumped out of the bus.

 ##
 The return bus was filling up quickly.
 Soon it would make its way back east.
-The most important thing for me now, was to start looking for my uncle’s house.
+The most important thing for me now, was to start looking for my uncle's house.

 ##
 * License: [CC-BY]